Property Ombudsman: making a complaint

 Whether you’re buying, selling or renting a home, we all know things can and do go wrong in the property world and that’s sometimes because someone messes up.
 But what can you do if you find yourself out of pocket or seriously inconvenienced because of a property professional?
 Well, if they aren’t listening to you, you could take your case to the courts.
 On the off chance you haven’t got a few thousand pounds and a few free months to spare, you may be looking for an easier option.
 And that’s where an Ombudsman comes into it.

-In short, these redress schemes provide consumers with a free alternative to going to court and will independently resolve your complaint about a company.
+In short, these redress schemes provide consumers with a free alternative to going to court and should independently resolve your complaint about a company.

 Who are Ombudsmen and how do they work?

-There are three redress schemes for the property industry: The Property Omubudsman (TPOs) and The Property Redress Scheme.
+There are now two redress schemes for the property industry: The Property Omubudsman (TPOs) and The Property Redress Scheme.
 There was a third called Ombudsman Services: Property, but they are no longer operating in the property sector.

 Which Ombudsman you go to depends on which redress scheme the company you are complaining about is a member of

 The Property Ombudsman Service is the largest scheme and was established in 1990.

 TPOS will do everything possible to offer you advice and guidance and will undertake early resolutions wherever possible.
 If a complaint is complex, the Property Ombudsman will consider all the evidence from both parties (it’s vital that you include as much supporting information as possible).
 If the Ombudsman thinks you have a point, it will contact the company you’re complaining about with a decision.
 The company then have 14 days to accept that decision or appeal against it.
 They can only appeal, however, if they can prove there is an error in the Ombudsman’s findings or if new evidence has come to light.
 The Ombudsman will then write to you with their decision and you’ll have 28 days to respond to it.